quillaja/servehere/README.md

 # servehere
 Simple http static file server that can be used to serve the current working directory as the web root.
+It's can be used similarly to python 2's `SimpleHTTPServer` or python 3's `http.server`.

+## Install
+`go install github.com/quillaja/servehere`

+## Run
+Assuming the `$GOPATH/bin` is in your `$PATH`, run:
+`# servehere`

+Optional parameters are:

+    -p | port to listen on | default of 8000